hai-vr/XYVR/README-SECURITY.md

 The frontend will then ask the backend to serve the thumbnail.

+Frontend requests are handled by the backend using a custom handler `thumbcache://THUMBNAIL_HASH`

+If `THUMBNAIL_HASH` contains a period, slash, or backslash, the request will return a 404 error.

 ### For other apps

 *The following does not apply to VRChat:*